evrythng/reactor-twilio/README.md

 allows sending of SMS messages through the [`twilio`](https://github.com/twilio/twilio-node) NPM module.

-The script itself requires onyl minimal changes - your Twilio Account SID and Auth Token (available from the [Twilio console](https://www.twilio.com/console)).
+The script itself requires onyl minimal changes - your Twilio Account SID, Auth Token, and Phone Number (available from the [Twilio console](https://www.twilio.com/console)).
 Once it is set up, creating an action of a specific type with the message details embedded within the action will cause Twilio to send an SMS.

 ## Installation